-The college reserves the right to inspect all residential areas and take all necessary steps to ensure that students are appropriately maintaining the facilities.
+The college reserves the right to inspect all residential areas and take necessary steps to ensure that students appropriately maintain the facilities.

 Health Services

 AdventHealth operates NurseLine (24/7) for medical advice (913-676-7777).
 These nurses will make necessary health-related referrals.